-The Children’s Environmental Health Institute (CEHI) is pleased to present our Eighth Biennial Scientific Symposium on November 13-14, 2014
+The Children’s Environmental Health Institute (CEHI) was pleased to present our Eighth Biennial Scientific Symposium on November 13-14, Prenatal Environmental Exposures as a Determinant of

 McKinney Roughs Nature Park and Education Center